EmadDeve20/ethercat_R1-EC_IO_Modules/README.md

 ![input_ifname_dialog](./img/input_ifname_window.png)

-if you select your current interface and everything is ok, the main window will show.
+if you select the correct ethernet interface and everything is ok, the main window will show.